 - Too general

-- Impossible to implement technically (or high costs)
+- Impossible to implement an idea technically

 Question + Test = Solution

 With a working concept of your idea, you can show to stakeholders how a future product will solve business problems, what features it will have, how it will look like, etc.